Search posted pet transport routes. Choose the transporter behind them.

 Should I ask for a contract?+

 Yes — always.
 A legitimate transporter will have one ready.
-The contract should include the operator's full legal name, business name, contact info, route details, price, and payment terms.
+The contract should include the transporter's full legal name, business name, contact info, route details, price, and payment terms.
 If a transporter refuses to provide a contract, walk away — that's the clearest red flag in the industry.

 What does USDA registration actually mean?+